Significant Accounting Policies

-The Company applies ASC 718-10, “Share- Based Payment,” which requires the measurement and recognition of compensation expenses for all share based payment awards made to employees and directors including employee stock options under the Company’s stock plans and equity awards issued to non-employees based on estimated fair values.
+The Company applies ASC 718-10, “Share-Based Payment,” which requires the measurement and recognition of compensation expenses for all share-based payment awards made to employees and directors including employee stock options under the Company’s stock plans based on estimated fair values.

-ASC 718-10 requires companies to estimate the fair value of equity-based option awards on the date of grant using an option-pricing model.
-The fair value of the award is recognized as an expense on a straight-line basis over the requisite service periods in the Company’s consolidated statements of comprehensive loss.
-The Company recognizes share based award forfeitures as they occur rather than estimate by applying a forfeiture rate.
+ASC 718-10 requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
+The fair value of the award is recognized as an expense on a straight-line basis over the requisite service periods in the Company’s statement of comprehensive loss.
+The Company recognizes share-based award forfeitures as they occur rather than estimate by applying a forfeiture rate.

 Basic and diluted net loss per share